-Join 30 other college-aged students on a relay run across America this summer to raise funds and awareness for young adult cancer.
+Join a group of young adults on a relay run across America this summer to raise funds and awareness for young adult cancer.
 Pick from 3 routes that venture 4,000+ miles across America over 49 days, June 16 – August 3, 2019.

 We look for runners, ages 18-25, who have a connection to the cancer community, have experience being a part of a team, and have a desire to accomplish great things.
 The 4K for Cancer is the most unique life-changing experience available to young adults.

 Please fill out the online application carefully and to the best of your ability.
 Applications are reviewed on a rolling basis.

 - Applicants selected for an interview will be contacted by a staff member from Ulman.

 - The interview process (over the phone) will take approximately 30 minutes.

 - Applicants accepted onto the 4K will have to complete the registration process which includes filling out participant information forms and paying a $100 registration fee.

 - We cannot guarantee your first route preference after November 1st.

 - To start, click the “Start Your Adventure” button below on this page.